 (2) The Minister is to prepare a report based on each review made under subsection (1) and cause the report to be laid before each House of Parliament within 12 months after the commencement of that review.

-[Section 31 inserted by No. 66 of 1998 s.
+[Section 31 inserted: No. 66 of 1998 s.
 13.]

 Schedule 1 — Transitional provisions